Civic Expression Award

 How do I apply?

-Submit your work to any category in the Scholastic Art & Writing Awards.
+Enter your work to any category in the Scholastic Art & Writing Awards.
 At the end of your application, opt in to the Civic Expression Award.
-You will be prompted to include a personal statement on your work.
+You will be prompted to include a short personal statement of 50 words or more about your work.

 Your personal statement should be 50 words or more and answer the following questions: